tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ## Overview

 The JSON Web Algorithms (JWA) {{RFC7518}} in Section 4.6 defines two ways using the key agreement result.
 When Direct Key Agreement is employed, the shared secret established through the HPKE will be the content encryption key (CEK).
 When Key Agreement with Key Wrapping is employed, the shared secret established through the HPKE will wrap the CEK.
-If multiple recipients are needed, then the version with key wrap is used.
+If multiple recipients are needed, then Key Agreement with Key Wrapping mode is used.

 In both cases a new JOSE header parameter, called 'encapsulated_key', is used to convey the content of the "enc" structure defined in the HPKE specification. "enc" represents the serialized public key.